 Property rights

-All economic enterprise in Somalia is private.
-While security for enterprises was enhanced to some extent in government/AMISOM controlled areas, the threat of violence remains very real.
+All economic and social enterprise in Somalia is private.
+The government recognizes the central role of the private sector as a source of economic growth, jobs and even core social services.
+The World Bank and other donors emphasize this theme with the government.
+While security for enterprises was enhanced to some extent in government/AMISOM/ATMIS-controlled areas, the threat of violence remains very real.
 No legal safeguards exist apart from clan arrangements, and businesses continue to hire private security.
-Taxation pressure from al-Shabaab puts a huge burden on businesses, and refusal of payment is usually followed by threats and, at times, assassinations.
+Al-Shabaab imposes a huge tax burden on businesses, and refusal of payment is often followed by threats and, at times, assassinations.

 Private enterprise